KEY ESSAY WRITING SKILLS

 You should be able to see from this example that the analysis is doing the following things:

-• First and foremost, it explains the reasoning.
+• It explains the reasoning.
 It says why that piece of evidence suggests that Grandma is struggling to cope with Conor’s mum’s illness.

 • It builds on the first bit of evidence by showing a further loss of control – this is in part because the evidence comes from later in the text.